Tuesday, 8 December 2020

 “This is the most interesting "sacred" spot in memory of my grand father Chew Boon Juan.

-Here I stand on 6 Jalan Raja Permaisuri Bainun (formerly Jalan Kampar) land belonging to Ban Hoe Seng and looking across is Methodist Girls School (MGS) & Raja Perumpuan School.
+Here I stand on 6 Jalan Raja Permaisuri Bainun (formerly Jalan Kampar) on land belonging to Ban Hoe Seng and looking across is Methodist Girls School (MGS) & Raja Perumpuan School.

 The land once belonged to Chew Boon Juan before they were sold to the schools Methodist Girls School first and then Sekolah Raja Perempuan.” ...Ignatius Chew